Pre Divorce

 Our office receives a number of questions and inquiries on how pre-marital assets are treated in a divorce case under Wisconsin law.
 Are pre-marital assets exempt from property division, or are they divisible under Wisconsin law?
 TL;DR Summary of Pre-Marital Assets: Exempt Under Wisconsin law?
 In Wisconsin, all property owned by either spouse, including assets…

-Child Custody vs. Placement Understanding Custody vs. Placement in Wisconsin Family Law Custody and placement are two key concepts in family law that are often misunderstood or used interchangeably, but they are fundamentally different and, in some cases, not even related!
-Understanding the distinction between them is crucial, especially in the context of Wisconsin…
+Understanding Custody vs. Placement in Wisconsin Family Law Custody and placement are two key concepts in family law that are often misunderstood or used interchangeably, but they are fundamentally different and, in some cases, not even related!
+Understanding the distinction between them is crucial, especially in the context of Wisconsin family law.
+What is…

 What is Legal Separation in Wisconsin?
 A Legal Separation in Wisconsin is different than simply living apart.
 Physically separating is not the same as legally separating.
 If you physically separate without taking any further legal action, you remain legally married and will continue to enjoy (or suffer) all the rights and responsibilities that come with…